June 02, 2017 04:25 PM

 Norris Greenhouse Jr. hasn't been charged with rape.
 His attorney says the allegation is "completely bogus."

 Court papers that prosecutors filed Wednesday as part of the murder case say Greenhouse targeted five vulnerable women or teenage girls in a pattern of abusing his badge to "satisfy his sexual desires."

 One of the women has a son who played high school football with Greenhouse.
 The filing says Greenhouse entered the woman's home uninvited at least twice and made sexual advances before she convinced him to leave.
 Greenhouse was wearing a police uniform during one encounter and a gun belt during the other, prosecutors said.

 Greenhouse, 25, awaits trial in the 2015 shooting that killed Jeremy Mardis and critically wounded his father, Christopher Few, following a 2-mile (3-kilometer) car chase.
 A second officer, Derrick Stafford, was convicted of manslaughter in March.
 Greenhouse and Stafford were moonlighting as deputy city marshals in Marksville at the time of the November 2015 shooting.

 Video from a police officer's body camera shows Few had his hands raised inside his vehicle while Stafford and Greenhouse collectively fired 18 shots at it.

-Stafford testified at trial that he didn't know the boy was in the car when he fired and didn't see his father's hands in the air.
+Stafford testified at trial that he didn't know the boy was in the car and didn't see Few's hands in the air.
 But he said he shot at the car because he feared Few was going to back up and hit Greenhouse with his vehicle.

 By MICHAEL KUNZELMAN